dgcamblor/NFKB-COVID19/README.md

 The main file is `report.Rmd`, the script presented in R Markdown format.
 It aims at producing the HTML file found in the `gh-pages` branch, named `index.html`.
 Additionaly, `css/style.css` contains some custom CSS that can be reused to generate reports with the same styling.

-To completely reproduce the results, the original data is required, but it is not provided here.
+To completely reproduce the results, the original data are required, but they are not provided here.
 As per the data availability statement, "*the data (...) are available from the corresponding author upon reasonable request*".

 ## Access to the report